John McCarthy (computer scientist): Contributions in computer science

 John McCarthy is one of the "founding fathers" of artificial intelligence, together with Alan Turing, Marvin Minsky, Allen Newell, and Herbert A. Simon.
 McCarthy, Minsky, Nathaniel Rochester and Claude E. Shannon coined the term "artificial intelligence" in a proposal that they wrote for the famous Dartmouth conference in Summer 1956.
 This conference started AI as a field.
 (Minsky later joined McCarthy at MIT in 1959.)

 In 1958, he proposed the advice taker, which inspired later work on question-answering and logic programming.

 In the late 1950s, McCarthy discovered that primitive recursive functions could be extended to compute with symbolic expressions, producing the Lisp programming language.
-That functional programming seminal paper also introduced the lambda notation borrowed from the syntax of lambda calculus in which later dialects like Scheme based its semantics.
+That functional programming seminal paper also introduced the lambda notation borrowed from the syntax of lambda calculus in which later dialects like Scheme based their semantics.
 Lisp soon became the programming language of choice for AI applications after its publication in 1960.

 In 1958, McCarthy served on an Association for Computing Machinery ad hoc committee on Languages that became part of the committee that designed ALGOL 60.
 In August 1959 he proposed the use of recursion and conditional expressions, which became part of ALGOL.
 He then became involved with developing international standards in programming and informatics, as a member of the International Federation for Information Processing (IFIP) Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports ALGOL 60 and ALGOL 68.

 Around 1959, he invented so-called "garbage collection" methods, a kind of automatic memory management, to solve problems in Lisp.

 During his time at MIT, he helped motivate the creation of Project MAC, and while at Stanford University, he helped establish the Stanford AI Laboratory, for many years a friendly rival to Project MAC.

 McCarthy was instrumental in the creation of three of the very earliest time-sharing systems (Compatible Time-Sharing System, BBN Time-Sharing System, and Dartmouth Time-Sharing System).
 His colleague Lester Earnest told the Los Angeles Times:

 The Internet would not have happened nearly as soon as it did except for the fact that John initiated the development of time-sharing systems.
 We keep inventing new names for time-sharing.
 It came to be called servers ...
 Now we call it cloud computing.
 That is still just time-sharing.
 John started it.